memgraph/docs/products/memgraph/v1.3.0/database_functionalities/database-functionalities.md

 ### Import data

-Data can be imported from CSV files using the CSV Import Tool or by using openCypher queries.
+Data can be imported from CSV files using the CSV Import Tool or by using Cypher queries.
 To learn more visit:
 * [Import data](./import-data.md)